 If your children have springs in their feet, why not sign them up for kids' gymnastics?
 It's the perfect way for them to perfect their moves and gain an introduction into fitness.
 Gymnastic classes not only help little ones get their tumbling down just so, but they provide confidence and allow little ones to form friendships along the way.
 Plus, you never know—those gymnastics classes for kids just might be the first step to the Olympics.

 Best gymnastics classes for kids

-Hour-long FlipKids and Flying Squirrels beginner classes put the fun in fundamentals through enjoyable activities and lessons on the floor, bars, vaults, ropes and trampolines (ages 6–12).
-Front flips, walkovers, back hip circles and other moves are taught in intermediate tracks Gym Bears (ages 6–8) and Gym Tigers (ages 9–12).
-Teens can hang with their own age group while learning the basics or building on what they’ve already achieved (ages 13–17).
+Beginner classes FlipKids (ages 6–8) and Flying Squirrels (ages 9–12) put the fun in fundamentals through enjoyable activities and lessons on the floor, bars, vaults and more.
+Front flips, walkovers and back hip circles are the focus of the intermediate tracks titled Gym Bears (ages 6–8) and Gym Tigers (ages 9–12).
+Teens can hang with their own age group while learning the basics or building on what they’ve already achieved.
 Ages 6–17.

-Pre-schoolers who are eager to climb and roll around can get their hands on bars, rings and other equipment in the Toddler Beginner Gymnastics class (ages 3–5).
-The slightly older group of tumblers ages 6 and up will work on balance, coordination and flexibility as they tackle parallel bars, the beam, bars and practice cartwheels and tucks on the floor.
+Little ones who are eager to climb and roll around can get their hands on bars, rings and other equipment in the Toddler Beginner Gymnastics class (ages 3–5).
+The slightly older group of tumblers (ages 6 and up) will work on balance, coordination and flexibility as they tackle parallel bars, the beam, bars and practice cartwheels and tucks on the floor.
 Ages 3 and up.